PrajnaAvidya/prompt-shaper/README.md

 {{load("file.ps.md")}}
 ```

-- **loadDir(dirPath)**: Loads all files from the specified directory (and its subdirectories) that match certain extensions, and renders their contents. **Note**: The `loadDir` function uses the file extensions specified in the `--extensions` CLI option or the `PROMPT_SHAPER_FILE_EXTENSIONS` environment variable to determine which files to include.
+- **loadDir(dirPath, ignorePatterns)**: Loads all files from the specified directory (and its subdirectories) that match certain extensions, and renders their contents. **Note**: The `loadDir` function uses the file extensions specified in the `--extensions` CLI option or the `PROMPT_SHAPER_FILE_EXTENSIONS` environment variable to determine which files to include.
 By default, it includes common text and code file extensions.
 ```
 // loads and renders all files in the 'src' directory
 {{loadDir("src")}}

+// loads files but ignores node_modules, .git, and dist directories
+{{loadDir("src", "node_modules,.git,dist")}}

+// supports glob patterns - ignores all .log files and temp* files
+{{loadDir("logs", "*.log,temp*,.DS_Store")}}
 ```

 - **loadUrl(url)**: Loads content from the specified URL and uses the [@mozilla/readability](https://github.com/mozilla/readability) library to convert it into readable text.